 Morocco is a very small town located in the state of Indiana.
 With a population of 1,068 people and just one neighborhood, Morocco is the 313th largest community in Indiana.
-Morocco has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Morocco has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 When you are in Morocco, you'll notice that it is more blue-collar than most other communities in America.
 35.68% of Morocco’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Morocco is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Morocco who work in office and administrative support (17.63%), sales jobs (9.75%), and management occupations (7.68%).